Adhav1806/robotics-journey/README.md

 ## Day 28th June 2026:
 - Fried the 7-segment display by connecting segment pins directly to GND without current limiting resistors.
 Some of the segments dont work now, and a burning smell came from the display.

+## Day 11th July 2026:
+### Project 9: Intruder Alarm Using Active Buzzer and HC-SR04:
+- School Exams got over 3 days ago, have time for projects again.
+### The 4 States of the Alarm:
+State 1 - IDLE: - The HC-SR04 isnt active and doesnt take any readings until triggered by a button press.
+                - This transitions the state from IDLE to ARMING.
+State 2 - ARMING: - This state is a grace period for the user to leave the place before finally arming the mechanism.
+At the very end of the grace period the HC-SR04 sensor takes captures a baseline reading.
+                  - The baseline is captured at the end since if it were to be captured in between the grace period or at the beginning, the mechanism wouldnt have the appropriate baseline.
+The sensor reads it as, "Room with human in it".
+Upon leaving the room or house, it would compare it to the                         users presence to the users absence and send a false alarm.
+                  - Upon capturing the baseline reading it transitions to the next state.
+State 3 - ARMED: - In this state, the sensor is active and is constantly taking readings.
+                 - It doesnt trigger the alarm until there are 7-8 readings that vary from the baseline reading by 10 cm, since the sensor gives error readings sometimes due to noise, wrong angle deflections, etc., therefore, only after 7-8 readings(approximately 200-300 ms) the mechanism triggers the alarm.
+State 4 - TRIGGERED: - The active buzzer beeps, signalling an intruder.
+                    - The mechanism is then turned off upon a button press that resets it to IDLE.
+                    - The reset button is interrupt-driven (attachInterrupt), since it must fire instantly regardless of what the buzzers pulse logic is doing at that moment.
+                    - The buzzer used is an active buzzer, therefore it has only one pitch.